alxmrs/website/src/index.md

 ## About

-I'm a software engineer who used to live in Oakland, CA. During pandemic times, I'm mostly found just outside of Driscoll strawberry farms in Aromas, CA, if not a beach in Santa Cruz.
+I'm a software engineer who in theory lives in Oakland, CA. During pandemic times, I'm mostly found resid outside of Driscoll strawberry farms in the Monterey Bay area, if not some beach in Santa Cruz.

-I am a lover of

 I work at Google on the [Arcs project](https://github.com/PolymerLabs/arcs).
 Here, I'm building technology to protect user privacy in the AI era.